robertopauletto/javascript/README.md

   - [3.1](#objects--no-new) Use the literal syntax for object creation. eslint: [`no-new-object`](https://eslint.org/docs/rules/no-new-object)

     ```javascript
-    // bad
+    // male
     const item = new Object();

-    // good
+    // bene
     const item = {};
     ```

   <a name="es6-computed-properties"></a><a name="3.4"></a>
   - [3.2](#es6-computed-properties) Use computed property names when creating objects with dynamic property names.

-    > Why?
+    > Perchè?
 They allow you to define all the properties of an object in one place.

     ```javascript